Factually summarises what you need to know.

 4. CPF Board will start payouts if you don’t do so by age 70

-In the past, some CPF members on the Retirement Sum Scheme did not submit their applications to start their payouts.
-This could result in their savings staying in their accounts until they passed away.
+In the past, some CPF members did not submit their applications to start their payouts.
+This resulted in their savings staying in their accounts until they passed away.

-To help Retirement Sum Scheme members kick-start their retirement income, since January 2018, CPF Board has helped members start their payouts at age 70 if they have not applied by then.
+To help CPF members enjoy a stream of income in retirement, CPF Board automatically starts their payouts at age 70 if they have not applied to do so by then..

 5. You will get more, if you start your payouts later